NordicSemiconductor/pc-nrfconnect-docs/app_development.md

 ## Install dependencies

-Like on most Node.js projects, you need to install the dependencies once at the beginning with `npm install` and only need to repeat that later if the dependencies change.
+Like on most Node.js projects, you need to install the dependencies once at the beginning with `npm ci` and only need to repeat that later if the dependencies change.

 ## Compiling